Got more tomatoes than you know what to do with? Make your own delicious sun-dried tomatoes that you can eat throughout the year!

 If you’ve got a bunch of extra tomatoes lying around that you don’t know what to do with, we hope you’ll find this information helpful.

 We grew over 30 varieties of tomatoes this year, most of them heirlooms.
 One of the new hybrid varieties we’re growing is “Tumbling Tom” tomatoes.
 We wanted a few low-growing, cascading plants that produced huge amounts of early-ripening bite-sized tomatoes and our Tumbling Toms have done a beautiful job in this role.

 Here’s how you can easily make your own sun-dried tomatoes:

 - Extra virgin olive oil (1 tablespoon per 5 cups chopped tomatoes)

 Step 1.
-Slice
+Slice the tomatoes.

 Step 3.
-Dry
+Dry.

 Step 4.
-Cool & Store
+Cool & store.

 Step 5.
-Eat (our favorite step)
+Eat (our favorite step)!

 We’ve eaten our sun-dried tomatoes over a year later and they still taste as good as the day they came off the rack.
-They’re absolutely delicious on homemade pizza, in pasta or as a quick snack.
+They’re absolutely delicious on homemade pizza, in pasta, or as a quick snack.

 We hope you make and enjoy your own delicious homemade soft and chewy sun-dried tomatoes!